ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Don't be afraid of debt.
 It can serve a purpose.
 For example, when building Version 1 of a product that s not yet been validated in the market, a technical team may decide on an architecture that will not scale past a hundred users.
 If that decision allows the team to rapidly validate the product and determine whether or not a hundred users will ever use the product, that path may be worthwhile especially given the fact that it may take several versions of these prototypes to find one that users love.

- ere are at least seven types of technical debt:
+ There are at least seven types of technical debt:

  **Architecture** or **Design Debt** arises when the design of the software is